wtimme/OpenCCTV/README.md

 Utilizing data from OpenStreetMap, the app fetches nearby cameras and displays them on an `MKMapView`.

+## Features

+The application is developed in an MVP approach.
+At the moment, you can
+- pan around the map and lazily load cameras
+- view raw OpenStreetMap tags for the cameras
+- view the camera nodes on OpenStreetMap

 ## Screenshots

 ![Screenshot of the map][2]